Discover Jesus \ Events \John the Baptist in Prison

 These disciples were struck with astonishment by John's proclamation, so much so that they left in silence.
 John himself felt deeply stirred, realizing that he had spoken a prophecy.
 From that time onward, he never wavered in his belief in Jesus' mission and divinity.
 Nevertheless, it pained John greatly that Jesus did not send a message, did not visit him, and did not utilize his extraordinary power to free him from prison.
 However, Jesus was fully aware of these circumstances.
 Although he held a deep affection for John, he understood his own divine nature which allowed him to see the significant events awaiting John upon his departure from this world.
 Aware that John's earthly mission had concluded, Jesus restrained himself from intervening in the natural progression of the esteemed preacher's life.

 The prolonged period of uncertainty in prison became unbearable for John.
-Just days before his death, he once again dispatched trusted messengers to Jesus, questioning, "Has my task been completed?
-Why am I being left here in this prison?
-Are you truly the Messiah, or should we be looking for someone else?"
+Just days before his death, he once again dispatched trusted messengers to Jesus, questioning, "Is my work done?
+Why do I languish in prison?
+Are you truly the Messiah, or shall we look for another?"

 In response to these inquiries, the Master instructed the messengers, saying, "Go back to John and tell him that I have not forgotten but to suffer me also this, for it becomes us to fulfill all righteousness.
 Tell John what you have seen and heard—that the poor have good tidings preached to them—and, finally, tell the beloved herald of my earth mission that he shall be abundantly blessed in the age to come if he finds no occasion to doubt and stumble over me."
 This message brought great solace to John, significantly strengthening his faith and preparing him for his tragic death, which swiftly followed.